IgnacioTejeraPicossi/Optimizely_test/README.md

 # Optimizely Demo CMS

-Demo site on **Optimizely CMS 12 / .NET 8** for learning and practising testing (unit, integration, E2E, Accessibility and APIs).
+Demo site on **Optimizely CMS 12 / .NET 8** for learning and practising **testing** (unit, integration, E2E, API tests with Postman), **accessibility** (WAVE), and **AI API** integration (Groq, Hugging Face).
 Based on a phased roadmap (0–5) implemented to date.
+Includes personal pages (About Me, AI tools, My Hobbies, Contact Me) with sidebar layout, icons, contact form, seed for content, Cypress and Playwright E2E, and a Postman collection for the AI API.

 ---